skbormann/stata-tools/sgpv/README.md

   * Added support for multiple null hypotheses.
   * Added a noconstant-option to remove the constant from the list of coefficients.
   * Fixed an error in the perm-option of the "sgpv menu"-subcommand.
-  * Fixed a confusion in the help-file about the nulllo and nullhi options .
+  * Fixed a confusion in the help-file about the nulllo and nullhi options.
   *	Added an experimental, undocumented option to enter the null interval -> option "null" with syntax "(lower_bound1,upper_bound2) (lower2,upper2) ... "
   * Should allow now to use expressions for options "nulllo" and "nullhi" without having to run the expression parser first.
   * Removed unused "altspace" option from the syntax, help file and dialog box -> "altspace" is automatically set with lower and upper bounds of confidence intervals -> fixed remarks related to default values for altspace and nullspace.